A Comprehensive Guide to Microsoft SharePoint

 • Collaboration and employee productivity: SharePoint allows users to collaborate and manage documents in real-time, regardless of location.
 It also gives businesses the necessary resources and tools to automate processes for better performance and improved productivity.

-• Customization options: SharePoint provides several built-in tools that let businesses customize their site to best fit their needs and preferences.
+• Customization options: SharePoint provides several built-in tools that let businesses customize their site to fit their needs and preferences best.

 The difference between SharePoint On-Premises and SharePoint Online